 - Senior dogs are prone to conditions that may require a winter coat, such as arthritis or a weakened immune system.
 Heat regulation may decline with age, making even a thick-coated dog uncomfortable in the cold.

-Once you’ve determined that your dog needs a winter coat, look for a coat that protects his neck and belly.
-It should extend from the base of his neck to his tail, without being so long that it would make bathroom stops problematic.
+Once you’ve determined that your dog needs a winter coat, look for a coat that protects the neck and belly.
+It should extend from the base of the neck to the tail, without being so long that it would make pit stops to pee problematic.
 You’ll want a coat that fits snugly without being tight.
 Clothing should never restrict your dog’s movement.